endlos99/xdt99/doc/MANUAL.md

 Instead, targets for branch statements such as `GOTO` or `THEN` are defined by labels.

-A label has to start at the beginning of the line and must end in a colon.
-Other lines must be indented by at least one blank.
+A label definition is an alphanumeric label name including `_` at the beginning of a line and ending in a colon.
+All other lines must be indented by at least one blank or tab.

     START:
       INPUT "CHECK WHICH NUMBER? ":N
-      GOSUB @ISPRIME
+      GOSUB ISPRIME
-      IF PRIME THEN @PRIME
+      IF PRIME THEN PRIME
       PRINT "NOT PRIME"
-      GOTO @START
+      GOTO START
     PRIME:
       PRINT "PRIME!"
-      GOTO @START
+      GOTO START
     ISPRIME:
       REM CHECK IF N IS PRIME
       ...